rodrigocfd/windigo/README.md

 Windows and controls can be created in two ways:

-* programmatically, by specifying the parameters used in the underlying [CreateWindowEx](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-createwindowexw);
+* programmatically, by specifying the options used in the underlying [CreateWindowEx](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-createwindowexw);
 * by loading resources from a `.rc` file.

 CGo is **not** used, just syscalls.